 4. Hidden Fees and Expensive Shipping

 Hidden charges are actually the pain in the head*.
+These are the most common customer pain points.
 Put yourself in the shoes of your customers and you’ll understand how irritating and painful it is to find out that you are not going to pay only what you’ve been expecting throughout the shopping process.

 Eliminate this customer pain point by being transparent and showing how much the product is going to cost and what are your related policies.
 Do not write twisted language for your policies.
 Be straightforward and clear.